-Typically, men are more likely to abuse illicit drugs and alcohol – 11.5% of males over 12 have a substance use disorder, compared to 6.4% of females.
+Typically, men are more likely to abuse illicit drugs and alcohol – 11.5% of boys and men over 12 have a substance use disorder, compared to 6.4% of women and girls.
 However, women are more likely to go to the emergency room or fatally overdose due to substance abuse.

 The distinctions between men and women suffering from addiction stem from biological and sociological differences.
-Many researchers now explain gender differences between the two as a result of the impact of society (such as childcare responsibilities, addiction stigma, relationship dynamics, and et cetera).
+Many researchers now explain gender differences between the 2 as a result of the impact of society (such as childcare responsibilities, addiction stigma, relationship dynamics, etc.).
 There are also biological differences between men and women, revolving primarily around testosterone and estrogen production as well as average body size and composition, that cause substances to diversely affect the body.

 As defined by Harvard Medical School, the notable differences in addiction between men and women center around “susceptibility, recovery, and risk of relapse.”
 The table below illustrates how these differences affect men and women.

-Historically, men and women have more or less followed cultural norms when it comes to depressant use.
-For much of American history, men were more likely to abuse alcohol and women were more likely to be prescribed and abuse pills (namely prescription opioids).
-Recently however, the gender gap in depressant abuse grows smaller and smaller.
-More women nowadays are drinking at levels similar to men and, overall, more men misuse prescription opioids than women.
+Historically, men and women have more or less followed cultural norms when it comes to Depressant use.
+For much of American history, men were more likely to abuse alcohol and women were more likely to be prescribed and abuse pills (namely prescription Opioids).
+Recently however, the gender gap in Depressant abuse has grown smaller and smaller.
+More women nowadays are drinking at levels similar to men and, overall, more men misuse prescription Opioids than women.

 Some research suggests that women are more sensitive to pain and may experience chronic pain more often than men.
-Women are also more likely to misuse prescription opioids (like oxycodone) and synthetic opioids (like heroin) to self-medicate for pain or anxiety.
-Furthermore, women develop a dependence on opioids faster than men due to a heightened dopamine response in the brain.
-Even so, more men misuse opioids and more men fatally overdose as a result of abuse.
-In 2016, 27 men died per day from prescription opioid overdose, compared to 19 women per day.
-Conversely, the rate of opioid-related deaths among women climbed 596% between 1999 and 2016 (deaths among men increased 312%).
+Women are also more likely to misuse prescription Opioids (like Oxycodone) and illicit Opioids (like Heroin) to self-medicate for pain or anxiety.
+Furthermore, women develop a dependence on Opioids faster than men due to a heightened dopamine response in the brain.
+Even so, more men misuse Opioids and more men fatally overdose as a result of abuse.
+In 2016, 27 men died per day from prescription Opioid overdose, compared to 19 women per day.
+Conversely, the rate of Opioid-related deaths among women climbed 596% between 1999 and 2016 (deaths among men increased 312%).